AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * 12 June (Th): No garage due to an internal development day (or maybe one or two people hanging out, but limited support).
-   * During the high summer (~july) there are usually people around, but we don't make promises for any given day.
-Try to join and see.
-July 7-18 seems to be the time with the fewest staff around.
+   * 7 -18 July there are very few people around.
+It's better to ask in chat.
+Otherwise, there are usually a few people around but we don't make promises for any given day.
+Try to join and see (and try to help each other in chat, too).

 If you need more help than the issue trackers, this is the place to